sonic-net/SONiC/doc/console/Portable-Console-Switch-High-Level-Design.md

 cp ./50-<vendor_name>-<model_name>.rules /etc/udev/rules.d
 ```

-Then SONiC will install the `.rules` correctly and load it when system boot.
+Then SONiC will install the udev `.rules` file correctly and load it when system boot.

 ### Udev `.rules` File Priority

 *This part proposes conventions for vendors who use [udev](https://wiki.debian.org/udev) to map console interface.*

-Since [`man udev`](https://man7.org/linux/man-pages/man7/udev.7.html) mentions that "all rules files are collectively sorted and processed in lexical order", the name of a udev `.rules` file usually start with a number which specifies the priority.
-The larger the number, the higher the priority the udev `.rules` file.
+Since [`man udev`](https://man7.org/linux/man-pages/man7/udev.7.html) mentions that "all rules files are collectively sorted and processed in lexical order", the name of a udev `.rules` file usually start with a number (between 01 and 99) which specifies the priority.
+The larger the number, the higher the priority.
 If there is no special need, set the priority of the `.rules` file to 50.
 Then the file name will look like `50-<vendor_name>-<model_name>.rules`.

 ## CONFIG_DB Changes